Capital-News-Service/case-search-bot/README.md

 Made by Jake Gluck jakeagluck@gmail.com jagluck@terpmail.umd.edu

-The script is hosted on an AWS Lambda instance
+The script is hosted on an AWS Lambda instance.
-The saved cases.json file is in an s3 bucket
+The saved cases.json file is in an s3 bucket.

 # Here is how it works at a high level:

 # On run
 Step 1) Load in config data from key file.
 Happens at top of page.
 Step 2) Get a authenitcated cookie to use for our searches.
-In getCookie .
+In getCookie.
 Step 3) Do a search for results from last day that fit your search.
 In getPage.
 Step 4) Collect these searches if they are the right case type.
 In getPage.
 Step 5) Load in last search results.
 In compare_cases.
 (If there are no old results just run send_alert on all new cases, this is for the first ever run)